bobby233/learntocode/readme.md

 # learntocode
 Important: The author is a Chinese.
 But I want to use English.</br>
 There are my code learning project in this repository.
 There are many languages.
 Like Python, HTML, C and some else.
 Welcome you to learn here.
-I'll update weekly.
+I'll update monthly.</br>
+However, I'm learning hardware these days.
+So update monthly.
 ## python
 ```` py
 print('Hello!')